psf/black/README.md

 ### 18.5a0 (unreleased)

 * slices are now formatted according to PEP 8 (#178)

+* parentheses are now also managed automatically on the right-hand side of assignments and return statements (#140)

 * math operators now use their respective priorities for delimiting multiline expressions (#148)